prisma/prisma-examples/go/docker-mysql/README.md

-# PostgreSQL with Docker Example
+# MySQL with Docker Example

-This example shows how to **set up Prisma using Docker and PostgreSQL** locally on your machine.
-It then uses the Prisma client in a simple TypeScript script to read and write data in the database.
+This example shows how to **set up Prisma using Docker and MySQL** locally on your machine.
+It then uses the Prisma client in a simple Go script to read and write data in the database.

-> This example uses a new and empty database. **Learn how to connect Prisma to your existing database [here](https://www.prisma.io/docs/-t003/)**.
+> This example uses a new and empty database. **Learn how to connect Prisma to your existing database [here](https://www.prisma.io/docs/-g003/)**.

 ## How to use